10xJSChad/Antistasi-Wombo/README.md

   Open the action menu on a vehicle while carrying a charge, select "Rig with $charge", then trigger it from anywhere with the "Detonate rigged $vehicle" action.

+- "Dynamic" camo system, your visibility to enemies now changes depending on what you're wearing, civ clothes, backpacks, vests, and helmets will all increase your visibility.
+  This will obviously conflict with other camo mods.
+  You can't disable this :).

 General Changes:
 - Engineer can construct anywhere.